VestraTech/Leaked/README.md

 ```
 # Projects they own
 ```
-They currently run 2 projects called Ghetto reborn and Resolved E-Sports which are both complete pastes of other leaked sources.
+They currently run 2 projects called Ghetto reborn and Resolved E-Sports.
+These are both complete pastes of other leaked sources.
 You can see this as both of there projects sell the same products and features that i leaked.
 ```
 # Pictures
 ```